pocketbird/guidelines/BMI.md

 There is no longer a need for machine-readable semantic naming conventions.
 So, choose one that is easiest for developers to read.
 Selectors should be named general -> specific in the same way that BEM-style syntax starts with the most general object, then specifies what component of that object, and, where relevant, what modifier for that component.
 For example, BEM `nav-primary__nav-item__visited` or `person__hand__ugly` or Simple Train-case: `nav-primary-nav-item-visited` or `person-hand-ugly`.

+## Design-Code Compromise

+Follow Harry Roberts's 80:20 rule.
+If putting a design into code is causing you to over-nest and write complicated code, take a step back, re-think your process, and see if maybe a small design tweak can fix the problem.
+It's important to *all* developers that the code be clean, maintainable, extensible, and small.
+It's okay to make design tweaks for the sake of code.
+Code is as much a priority to a developer as design/art is to a designer.

 ## Editor configs, etc.

 1. Use comments!!!
 Comments slow down your *immediate* work but, speed up all *future* work (including the work of any developer who has to figure out how to read your code)